i-am-parker01/Linear_Regression_model/README.md

 ##A linear regression model based on heights anhd weights of some individuals,in Google Colab...
 # Linear Regression Model: Height and Weight Prediction

-This project demonstrates the application of a linear regression model to predict the weight of individuals based on their height.
+This project demonstrates the application of a linear regression model to predict the height of individuals based on their weight or vice-versa.
 The dataset consists of the heights and weights of several individuals, and the goal is to create a model that can predict weight from height.

 ## Project Overview